 Coming to the buried vias, they are also mechanically drilled.
 They are utilized to make a connection between inner layer assemblies only.
 Initially, they are bored as through vias from top to bottom of an internal layer structure which would be laminated.
 For example, from L2-L4 of a 5-layer printed circuit board.
 After that, it is plated and prepared for the last lamination.

 In other words, we can say that buried vias are embedded into the printed circuit board.
 It is because it makes a connection between two internal layers of the PCB.
-In this chapter, we have introduced you with the types of PCB vias.
-Now, in the next section, we will give you the tips to select the best PCB via type.
+In this chapter, we have introduced you to the types of PCB vias.
+In the next section, we will give you the tips to select the best PCB via type.

 3. Tips For Choosing The Best Via Option